dvsa/rsp-translation-service/README.md

 Create and set your credentials in a `.env` file.

 In the `.env` file, add all the languages you want to translate as a comma separated list.
 Languages must be two-letter codes - anything that does not follow this format will be removed from the list of languages prior to translation.
+The Microsoft list of supported languages [can be found here](https://learn.microsoft.com/en-GB/azure/cognitive-services/translator/language-support).
 For example:

 ```
 LANGUAGES=en,bg,fr,es,cy